max-keller427/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+describe encompasses different it blocks for the same bit of code being tested.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+To reduce the time debugging code by developing the tests before the code itself.
+I think its definitely valuable but I understand code better than testing code at this point so until I feel as confident writing tests as I do writing code I will prefer to write the code first.

 1. Mention three types of automated tests.

+unit tests, integration tests, and end-to-end testing

 ## Project Set Up